Marjorie Taylor Greene Says Trump’s “Extremely Unkind” Response Broke Their Alliance (Photo by Anna Moneymaker/Getty Images)

 The episode adds another layer to the ongoing conversation about loyalty within the GOP.
 Greene had long been seen as a Trump loyalist, one of the most vocal defenders of his policies and rhetoric.
 Her shift highlights the limits of that loyalty when personal and moral lines are crossed.

-Greene, the moment she says Trump called her a traitor appears to have been the point of no return.
+Greene, the moment she says Trump called her a traitor, appears to have been the point of no return.
 The comments about her advocacy for teenage rape victims struck her as a betrayal rather than a rebuke.
 Her claims about the threats that followed, and about Trump’s “extremely unkind” message, deepen the portrait of a fractured alliance.

 Though Greene kept the specifics of Trump’s response to herself, the interview makes clear that the break was not sudden.
-It built over months of disagreements, culminating in a personal exchange that Greene describes as both painful and clarifying.
+It was built over months of disagreements, culminating in a personal exchange that Greene describes as both painful and clarifying.

 As she moves toward retirement from Congress, Greene seems intent on defining her own narrative.
 Sunday’s interview signals she is not finished telling the story of how one of Trump’s most committed allies became one of his most vocal critics.